 Use the Docker Cloud AgentEstimated reading time: 4 minutes

 Docker Cloud allows you to use any Linux host (“bring your own host”) as a node which you can then use to deploy containers.
-To do this, you install the Docker Cloud Agent on your Linux host so that Docker Cloud can remotely manage it.
+To do this, you must install the Docker Cloud Agent on your Linux host so that Docker Cloud can remotely manage it.

 Note: The Docker Cloud Agent only supports x64 architecture at this time.